 Below we give an overview of the subpages and how they are connected.
 On every page the list of prerequisites indicate which subpages you should have read before you start with this particular topic.

 If you are interested in open physical questions, you may find it helpful to check out the collection of Quantum Gravity wish lists and our comments what the theory of Causal Fermion Systems has to say about them.
 Nevertheless, we recommend reading through the extended explanation first.

 Here you can find an introduction to the elementary structures of the theory and their basic properties.

 The Central Ideas of the Theory

 Here you find an introduction to the main ideas of the theory.
-First and foremost the Causal Action Principle which lies at the heart of the theory.
+First and foremost, the causal action principle which forms the core of the theory.

 Main Results and Ontology

-Here we try to give an overview of the main results of the theory and we discuss the physical motivation and interpretation for the theory.
+Here we give an overview of the main results of the theory .
+We also discuss the physical motivation and interpretation of the theory.

 Wishlists and Relation to Other Theories